 Originally, VW had announced that it discovered unexplained inconsistencies with respect to the CO2 it vehicles were putting out.
 Perhaps it brings into question the philosophy of “too big to fail.”
 The company has set aside $2.1 billion US dollars to fix the CO2 problem, and another $7.4 billion to fix its tax problems.

 It looks like VW has the cash on hand to deal with its challenges.
 So, it is jail time a matter of getting caught—or is it a matter of not being able to ‘pay the piper’ when he comes knocking?
-At VWs level, they have the lawyers and financial adviser to straighten out the mess.
-If you’re a typical individual, it pays to have a tax professional in your corner when the going gets tough.
+At VWs level, they have the lawyers and financial advisers to straighten out the mess.
+If you’re a typical individual, it pays to have a tax professional from the Law Offices of Darrin T. Mish, P.A. in your corner when the going gets tough.